The “Shakti” or “Kundalini”

-Everything we see or perceive is the ultimate residue of some kind of energy.
-These energies are the derivatives of a single crude form of energy, also known as “Shakti” or primordial energy.
+The energy of “Kundalini” is everything we see or perceive as the ultimate residue of some kind of energy.
+These energies are the derivatives of a single crude form of energy, also known as “Kundalini” or primordial energy.

-This primordial energy is also known as “Adi Shakti” or “Adya Shakti” in Indian philosophy, especially in Tantra.
+This primordial energy is also known as “Adi Kundalini” or “Adya Shakti” in Indian philosophy, especially in Tantra.

-When the “Shakti” goes into the manifestation, she begins that with the creative process which eventually shapes itself from the subtler forms to even denser manifestation to grosser forms.
+When the “Kundalini” goes into the manifestation, she begins that with the creative process which eventually shapes itself from the subtler forms to even denser manifestations to grosser forms.

-The Shakti exists in its limitless expansive state in the crown chakra.
-This place is the most transcendent, beyond the mind, beyond names and its corresponding forms.
+The Kundaliniexists in its limitless expansive state in the crown chakra.
+This place is the most transcendent, beyond the mind, beyond names and their corresponding forms.

 This Maya is a special kind of mirror with infinite faces.
 It reflects the same existence into multiple entities.